Azure/azure-osconfig/docs/architecture.md

 - Not require any additional change in the OSConfig stack.
 - Be completely decoupled from other modules and from the rest of the OSConfig stack.

-For more information about modules see the [OSConfig Management Modules](modules.md) specification.
+For more information about modules and MIM see the [OSConfig Management Modules](modules.md) specification.

 ## 5.2.
 Module Interface Model (MIM)